Simple controller design to achieve iso-damping robustness: Non-iterative data-driven approach based on fractional-order reference model: Introduction

 \subsection{Contribution and novelty}

 This study presents a novel controller design scheme for a discrete-time single-input single-output (SISO) linear time-invariant (LTI) system.
 The proposed approach does not require a mathematical model of the controlled plant.
-The present approach can be executed using only one-shot input/output data collected by a closed-loop experiment.
+The present approach can be executed using only one-shot input/output data.
 The resultant controller due to the proposed approach can achieve iso-damping: the overshoot amount of the closed-loop system is almost invariant under the plant gain variation.
 In the present approach, the robust controller design problem is defined as the MR-D3C problem using the reference model a priori chosen by the designer.
 The reference model is designed on the basis of an FO system, defining the desired characteristics of the closed-loop system such as the flat-phase property.
 The MR-D3C problem is reformulated as an optimization problem based on a fictitious reference signal (the fictitious reference signal is computed using the one-shot input/output data).
 The loss function to be minimized reflects the information of the closed-loop poles from a reference input to an output.
 The solution of the minimization problem yields a controller achieving the desired closed-loop characteristic such as the iso-damping specified by the reference model.
-Numerical examples demonstrate the validity of the proposed approach.
+The validity of the proposed approach is demonstrated through numerical and experimental studies.